jsatk/jsatk.us/content/dotplan.md

 ### 09-06-2020

+Started going through the Vlime tutor again.
+I want to get back to learning Common Lisp and finish reading _Common Lisp: A gGentle Introduction to Symbolic Computation_.

 I need to move my sbcl installation from brew to asdf.
 I need to install quicklist as part of my Makefile.

 ## 09-07-2020